NEMSLinux/nems-docs/docs/advanced/monitorMsWindowsHosts.rst

    -  Add your Windows host to NEMS.

-**Important Firewall Note**
+..
+Tip :: **Important Firewall Note**
           If you have a software firewall running on your Windows machine, setup an exception for your NEMS server IP to gain access through ports 5666 and 12489.

 And there we have it!
 Your NEMS Server can now check your Windows machine at a deeper level